 Who is this course for?

 This course is for career starters and career changers who want to break into supply chain procurement without a degree or prior experience.
-Successful students typically have the ability to write clear, professional business communication for supplier negotiation and correspondence, confidence following up with vendors and asking direct and informed questions, organizational skills to manage multiple quotes, purchase orders, and vendor details accurately, and calmness under pressure when managing deadlines, shortages, or last-minute changes.
-If you're motivated to learn practical skills and follow structured training, this course gives you the foundation to become job-ready in months instead of years.
+Successful students typically have strong written communication skills for supplier correspondence, confidence following up with vendors, organizational discipline to manage multiple orders and quotes accurately, and calmness under pressure when deadlines shift unexpectedly.
+If you're motivated to learn practical skills and follow structured training, this course gives you the foundation to become job-ready in months.

 How long does the course take?